CURRICULUM

 Kamada Hiroshi

 To learn the outline of surgery with the concept, pathogenetic mechanism, diagnosis and treatment of fundamental diseases of each surgery department.
-Online(Asynchronous)
+Online(partially face-to-face)

 Takekoshi Kazuhiro,